 Is your lending institution prepared to take on the influx of SBA PPP loan applicants?
 The process involves more than just clicking ‘Publish,’ but selecting the right loan origination software can cut down your time-to-launch from weeks down to days.

-The deluge of applicants put largely unprepared loan origination software to the test.
+However, the deluge of applicants put largely unprepared loan origination software to the test.
 Some applicants spent hours anxiously tapping the reload button on banking websites.
 Others were met with lockouts and error messages.

-According to FINSUM, of those applicants who braved the lags, long wait times, and baffling legalese, precisely zero have yet to receive their funds.
-Other local business bureaus report funds have just started to trickle into their communities.
 Poor origination software not only hampers your organization’s resources, but slows the flow of funding to businesses in need.

-With $350 Billion up for grabs for 30 million small businesses in the United States, the federal government is feeling the heat to infuse additional funding into the program—and open the doors to additional lenders.
 How can you make sure your SBA PPP Loan roll-out isn’t fraught with the same frustrations?
 By selecting the right loan origination platform from the start.
 Here’s what you should consider.